Rudy Giuliani among Trump allies subpoenaed by January 6 panel - ExBulletin

 Rudy Giuliani among Trump allies subpoenaed by January 6 panel

-WASHINGTON The House committee investigating the Capitol insurgency on Tuesday issued subpoenas to Rudy Giuliani and other members of Donald Trump’s post-election legal team who have filed multiple voter fraud lawsuits that have were flatly rejected by the courts but gave rise to the lie that Trump didn’t really lose the 2020 presidential contest.
+WASHINGTON (AP) The House committee investigating the U.S. Capitol insurrection on Tuesday issued subpoenas to Rudy Giuliani and other members of Donald Trump’s legal team who filed bogus challenges judicial proceedings from the 2020 election that fueled the lie that race was stolen from the former president.

 The committee continues to expand its reach into Trump’s orbit, this time demanding information and testimony from Giuliani, Jenna Ellis, Sidney Powell and Boris Epshteyn.
-All four have publicly defended the president and his baseless allegations of voter fraud in the months following the election.
+All four publicly pushed Trump’s baseless voter fraud allegations in the months after the election.

-“The four people we subpoenaed today advanced unsubstantiated theories of voter fraud, pushed efforts to overturn election results or were in direct contact with the former president about attempts to arrest the electoral vote tally,” Mississippi Rep. Bennie Thompson, the panel’s Democratic chairman, said in a statement.

-The committee said it was seeking deposition records and testimony from Giuliani, the 76-year-old former New York City mayor once celebrated for his post-9/11 leadership, as part of his promotion of allegations of election fraud on behalf of Trump.
-The panel is also seeking information on Giuliani’s reported efforts to persuade state lawmakers to take action to overturn the election results.

-The latest person subpoenaed by the committee on Tuesday is Boris Epshteyn, a former strategic adviser to the Trump campaign, who reportedly attended meetings at the Willard Hotel in the days leading up to the insurgency.
-The committee said Epshteyn had a call with Trump the morning of Jan.
-6, 2021, to discuss options for delaying certification of election results if Pence refuses to deny or delay the process.

-Associated Press writer Eric Tucker and Colleen Long contributed to this report.
+Associated Press writer Eric Tucker and Nomaan Merchant contributed to this report.

 Sources